sontungexpt/witch-line/README.md

   - [ ] Write unit tests for core functionality
   - [ ] Write performance benchmarks

+- Theme

+  - [ ] Create a theme systems
+  - [ ] Auto adjust color of components based on theme

 ### Compare with other statusline plugins

 ---